First Hundred Years' War: Richard's retaliation against Philip

 Richard was finally released on 2 February 1194.
 His mother, Eleanor of Aquitaine, paid two-thirds of the ransom, one hundred thousand marks, the balance to be paid later.
 Upon his return to England, John was forgiven by his brother and pardoned.
 Richard's reaction to the Capetian invasion was immediate.
 Determined to resist Philip's schemes on contested Angevin lands such as the Vexin and Berry, Richard poured all his military expertise and vast resources into the war on the French King.
 He organised an alliance with his father-in-law, King Sancho VI of Navarre, who raided Philip's lands from the south.
 In May 1194, at the head of an English army dispatched from Portsmouth, Richard and William Marshal broke Philip's ongoing siege of Verneuil, which was initially promised to Philip by John, and harassed the retreating French army, capturing their siege engines in the process.
 Philip struck back by sacking the city of Évreux held by John and Robert of Leicester, the latter of which would soon after be captured by the French while attempting to retake his own castle in Pacy.

 In the Battle of Fréteval, Richard was able to further push back Philip who barely survived, almost drowning in a river.
 As a result of this battle, Richard captured a wealth of treasure and numerous written records from Philip, which he secured in the Tower of London and would use against Philip in the wars to come.
 Richard then moved south to capture Angoulême from an rebellious alliance between Geoffrey de Rancon and the count Ademar of Angouleme.
 In mid-July, while Richard was distracted with this rebellion, Philip won a thorough victory against an Anglo-Norman army led by John and William d'Aubigny of Arundel who had recently taken Vaudreuil, a key fortress on the Norman border.
-It was in August 1194 that Richard decreed for a 'nationalized' system of tournaments to be held in England in order to train the knights of his kingdom to be fiercer in war.
+It was in August 1194 that Richard decreed for a 'nationalised' system of tournaments to be held in England in order to train the knights of his kingdom to be fiercer in war.
 As the campaign season was drawing to an end, the two kings agreed to the Truce of Tillières.